MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/messaging-policies-hc.md

 - **Read receipts** Use this setting to specify whether read receipts are user controlled, enabled for everyone, or disabled.

-- **Priority Notifications** Use this setting to allow users to set a priority for chat messages sent to other users.
+- **Priority Messaging** Use this setting to allow users to set a priority for chat messages sent to other users.
 This can help the message recipient quickly see what needs immediate attention and what is "nice-to-know."

+  An admin can enable or disable the ability for  users assigned this policy to send priority messages.
+The default setting is disabled.
+There is no control to disable receiving of priority messages.

+  > [!NOTE]
+  > Setting is not yet in screen shot.

-When the Priority Notifications and Read Receipts settings are both enabled, if a user sends a message and requests it, they will be notified when the recipient reads the message.
+When the Priority Messaging and Read Receipts settings are both enabled, if a user sends a message and requests it, they will be notified when the recipient reads the message.

 [Full Messaging Policies article](messaging-policies-in-teams.md)

-## Priority Notifications

-Priority Notifications are an important feature in Healthcare organizations because

 ## Read receipts

 Having message read receipts are an important feature in Healthcare organizations because

+## Priority Messaging

+Priority Messaging helps hospital staff alert one other when a critical incident requires their attention.
+Unlike regular “important” messages, priority messaging repeatedly notifies users for a period of 20 minutes or until messages are picked up and read by the recipient.
+The key goal of the feature is to maximize the likelihood that the message is picked up and acted upon in a timely manner.